fernandobperezm/fernandobperezm/README.md

 ## How to reach me

 For academic/research inquiries, send an email to [my institutional email](mailto:fernandobenjamin.perez@polimi.it).
 For any other contribution, send an email [to my personal address](mailto:fperezmaurera@gmail.com).
+My handles on social networks are: [fernandobperezm on LinkedIn](https://www.linkedin.com/in/fernandobperezm), and [@fernandobperezm on X/Twitter](https://twitter.com/FernandoBPerezM).